openwebdocs/owd-website/pages/content/posts/securecontext-webidl/securecontext-webidl.md

 We wanted to see if we would be able to map from features identified in the Web IDL to MDN pages, and how often we would encounter discrepancies between the IDL's `SecureContext` attribute and the presence or absence of the macro in the corresponding MDN pages.

 We wrote a tool that sorted features defined in the Web IDL - interfaces, properties, methods, or events - into two groups: those that require a secure context and those that do not.
-Then we did the same for MDN pages for Web/API features that contained the `secureContext_header` macro, and those that did not.
+Then we made two groups of Web/API pages on MDN: those that contained the `secureContext_header` macro, and those that did not.
 We then made three lists of anomalies:

 1. Items whose MDN pages contained the `secureContext_header` macro, but which were not marked `SecureContext` in the Web IDL.
 2. Items marked as `SecureContext` in the Web IDL, but whose corresponding MDN pages did not contain the `secureContext_header` macro.